What is the value of my uninsured motorist claim?

 Your “non economic damages” (pain, disability, disfigurement)

-Your pain, disability and disfigurement should be significant factors in evaluating the worth of your uninsured motorist claim.
+Your pain, disability and disfigurement should be significant factors in evaluating the worth of your UM claim.
 How to evaluate these items?
 Think about frequency, severity and effects.
 For example, was your pain constant or occasional, was your pain mild or severe, and was your pain something that prohibited you from normal activities or was is just an annoyance.
 Be prepared to prove these things in order to persuade the insurer.

 The forum is the place where your case will be decided.
-In Illinois, uninsured motorist claims are heard in arbitration, if they not settled by negotiation.
+In Illinois, uninsured driver claims are heard in arbitration, if they not settled by negotiation.
 The hearing can be in front of a three arbitrator panel or in front of a single arbitrator.
 You need to know who is hearing your case.
 Certain arbitrators lean toward a more open minded view on injury case value and awarding damages.
 Some arbitrators are more conservative or restricted in their view of injury claims.
 You would do well to know.

 Who are You?